Great bustard: Threats and conservation status

-The great bustard is classified as vulnerable at the species level.
+The great bustard is classified as endangered at the species level.
 There are myriad threats faced by great bustards.
 Increasing human disturbance could lead to habitat loss caused by the ploughing of grasslands, intensive agriculture, afforestation, increased development of irrigation schemes, and the construction of roads, power lines, fencing and ditches.
 Mechanisation, chemical fertilizers and pesticides, fire and predation by dogs are serious threats for chicks and juveniles, and hunting of adults contributes to high mortality in some of their range countries.
 Agricultural activity is a major disturbance at nest and, in Hungary, few successful nests are found outside of protected areas.

 Bustards, despite their large size, are able to fly at high speed and are often mutilated or killed by overhead electricity cables, which are placed in the West Pannonia region of Eastern Austria and Western Hungary just at their flying height.
 The electricity companies affected have buried part of the dangerous cables, and have marked remaining aerial parts with fluorescent markers to warn off the birds.
 These measures have rapidly reduced bustard mortality.
 Bustards are also occasionally killed by collisions with automobiles or by entanglement in wires.

 The great bustard was formerly native in Great Britain and a bustard forms part of the design of the Wiltshire Coat of Arms and as supporters for the Cambridgeshire arms.
 As early as 1797, the naturalist and wood engraver Thomas Bewick commented in his A History of British Birds that "Both this [the little bustard] and the Great Bustard are excellent eating, and would well repay the trouble of domestication; indeed, it seems surprising, that we should suffer these fine birds to be in danger of total extinction, although, if properly cultivated, they might afford as excellent a repast as our own domestic poultry, or even as the Turkey, for which we are indebted to distant countries."
 Bewick's prediction was correct; the great bustard was hunted out of existence in Britain by the 1840s.